-2017/2018 State Budget Update
+State Budget Update

-The Learning Marketplace Presents: Governmental Affairs Training:
+The Learning Marketplace Presents: Legislative Training:

+Additionally, reports authored by ARCA in earlier years explain how funding limitations have negatively impacted regional centers’ ability to provide quality services to individuals with developmental disabilities and their families.
 By posting these reports, ELARC hopes that they will increase your understanding of the challenges the developmental services system faces in supporting each Californian with a developmental disability as envisioned by the Lanterman Act.

 Please note: The Budget Page is updated when actions taken on the California state budget from the State Legislature and/or Governor's office and/or Department of Developmental Services have or may have significant impact for individuals with developmental disabilities.